PLAN Constitution

 The date, place, and time scheduled for any meeting of the members shall be published in a general , email and posted to the website at least 30 days prior to the meeting date.

 Dues for the Association shall be based upon the projected estimated financial needs of the Association and may vary from year to year.
-The dues are to be fixed and announced by the Executive Board prior to the Fall Annual Meeting.
+The dues are to be fixed from July first (1st) to June thirtieth (30th) and announced by the Board prior to the annual meeting.

-The Executive Board may authorize any officer or officers or agent or agents of the corporation to enter into any contract or to execute and deliver any instrument in the name of and on behalf of the corporation.
+The Board by majority vote may authorize any officer or officers or agent or agents of the corporation to enter into any contract or to execute and deliver any instrument in the name of and on behalf of the corporation.
 Such authority may be general or confined to specific instances.

-All funds of the Association shall be deposited in timely manner to the credit of the corporation in such banks, trust companies, or other depositories as the Executive Board may select.
+All funds of the Association shall be deposited in a timely manner to the credit of the corporation in such banks, trust companies, or other depositories as the Board may select.

 The fiscal year of this corporation shall begin on the first day of July and end on the last day of June each year.